 master branch should always reflect a consistent,

 deployable, and current expected state of your infrastructure.
-The
+Because the

-master branch is also protected from unreviewed changes, and should only
+master branch is also protected from unreviewed changes, we

-Other branches should be short-lived, and used to propose changes using a
+Other branches should be short-lived, so we use them to propose changes by

-(tested or deployed), and we recommend you simply push to a branch inside
+from forks (tested or deployed), so we recommend you push to a branch inside

 the main repository.
 When the shared repository contains code or files

-needed by an account repository, Rackspace employs tags using the
+needed by an account repository, Rackspace employs tags by using the

 - README.md - .circleci/config.yml - .terraform-version - docs - layers/_main/main.tf - modules/example/main.tf

-README.md and docs/: All repositories are created with a default readme file and documentation directory.
-This is used for any documentation or reference material that you wish.
-Rackers working on your requests will be able to refer to this material as needed.
+README.md and docs/: All repositories start with a default readme file and documentation directory, which we use for any documentation or reference material.
+Rackers working on your requests can refer to this material as needed.

-.circleci/config.yml: This file configures the CI/CD system with specific workflow steps to execute, and a defines a container in which to run them.
-This file should not be modified except through coordination with Rackspace.
+.circleci/config.yml: This file configures the CI/CD system with specific workflow steps to execute and a defines a container in which to run them.
+You should not modify this file unless you coordinate with Rackspace.

-.terraform-version: This file is used by our tooling and automation to call Terraform Version Manager (tfenv), which ensures only a specific, intended version of the Terraform CLI will be used when building and deploying your infrastructure.
+.terraform-version: Our tooling and automation uses this file to call Terraform Version Manager (tfenv).
+This process ensures that we use only a specific, intended version of the Terraform CLI when building and deploying your infrastructure.

-layers/: This directory will be present on Account Repositories, and contains different groupings of Terraform files that make up one ‘state’.
-When your infrastructure is deployed, only layers that contain changes will be tested and deployed.
-A more detailed explanation of this design can be found on the Terraform section of this guide.
+layers/: Account Repositories have this directory, which contains different groupings of Terraform files that make up one state.
+When we deploy your infrastructure, we test and deploy only layers that contain changes.
+You can find a more detailed explanation of this design in the Terraform section of this guide.

-Note that if you run Terraform locally, you may also see a .terraform directory.
-This contains configuration and data that should not be committed to the repository.
+If you run Terraform locally, you might also see a .terraform directory.
+This contains configuration and data that you should not commit to the repository.
 This ensures our build process always fetches the latest providers, modules, and state configuration needed to build your environment.